By Victoria Neff

 The Challenge, which recognizes innovative organizations transforming the future of work, received more than 1,500 applicants from around the world.
 Winning organizations exemplify scalable, working, solutions that broaden opportunity and harness technology to include more people in the digital economy.

 World Education is working with CareAcademy through a partnership with the Employment Technology Fund, a social impact investment fund that targets innovative tech-based solutions that train, upskill, or improve access to lower-income adults struggling to find meaningful employment.
 As part of the partnership, World Education is piloting and field testing CareAcademy’s mobile solution in Massachusetts to help the company develop blended models of instruction for certifying frontline health care assistants.
-The field testing is made possible through the Technology Testing for Adult Learning & Employment program, funded by Walmart.
+The field testing is made possible through the Technology Testing for Adult Learning & Employment grants, funded by Walmart and Walmart Foundation.

 To watch Care Academy’s win: https://www.facebook.com/MITInclusiveInnovationChallenge/